bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 12-directory_permissions makes a dir - my_dir with the permission 751

 File 13-change_group change group owner to school for file hello.

+File 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.